-Oregano Pesto | Make your own homemade pesto sauce.
-This is an easy recipe that will bring so much flavor to your dishes.
+Oregano Pesto From Scratch | Make your own homemade oregano pesto sauce with fresh herbs.
+This easy recipe will bring so much flavor to your dishes.
 Use your homemade oregano pesto for pasta, grilled chicken, or roasted vegetables.
-You can make pesto without a food processor too, which yields a chunkier texture.
-This pesto recipe is both nut-free and dairy-free.

 Jump to: